-Figure 2 shows the distribution of MAOs within ranges of UW ratios specific to CY 2021, indicating about the same number of MAOs reported gains (205 MAOs) compared to the number of MAOs reporting underwriting losses (204 MAOs).
-Half of the MAOs reported an underwriting margin within a range of plus or minus 5%.
-Predictably, due to a decrease in UW ratio from 4.7% overall in 2020 to 1.8% overall in 2021, the distribution shifted to more MAOs losing money in 2021 than in prior years.
-In general, plans with larger membership have been more profitable compared to the smaller plans as can be seen later in this report in Figure 8 of Appendix 1.
-The underwriting ratio distribution for plans with greater than \$1 billion in revenue is significantly different from the nationwide average, with more than 70% of the plans reporting gains.
+Figure 2 shows the distribution of MAOs (including PSHPs) within ranges of UW ratios specific to CY 2022, indicating that about the same number of MAOs reported gains (218 MAOs) compared to the number of MAOs reporting underwriting losses (208 MAOs).
+Over half of the MAOs reported an underwriting margin within a range of plus or minus 5%.
+In general, plans with larger membership have been more profitable compared to the smaller plans, as can be seen later in this report in Figure 9 of Appendix 1.
+The underwriting ratio distribution for plans with greater than \$1 billion in revenue is significantly different from the nationwide average, with more than 75% of those plans reporting gains.
+Figure 3 shows that PSHPs had a significantly different distribution, with only 38% of all PSHPs reporting gains.
+About 17% of the PSHPs are reporting losses of more than 20%.